-While most other batteries are manually operated, some mini cig kits even come with automatic batteries that operate when they detect suction.
+While most other batteries are manually operated, cig-a-like kits come with automatic batteries that operate when they detect suction.
 In other words, they work through puffing, just like a regular cigarette would, making the transition easier and more familiar.

 On the plus side, since they have less powerful batteries and atomizers, they tend to be the cheapest introductory units currently available.
 Additionally, they are the only type of e-cig that can be found in a convenient disposable form in stores and gas stations across a few countries.

-Also commonly known as eGo batteries, these are larger and usually also longer than the mini cig units.
-Starter kits can range anywhere between 600 and 1200 mAh per battery, which can last the average vaper between one and three full days of vaping.
+Vape Pens are larger and usually also longer than the cig-a-likes.
+Vape Pen Starter kits can range anywhere between 600 and 1200 mAh per battery, which can last the average vaper between 1 and 3 full days of vaping.

-On the bright side, their larger mAh capacities mean less charge cycles through the year, which translates into a longer battery life.
+On the bright side, their larger mAh capacities mean fewer charge cycles through the year, which translates into longer battery life.
 Similarly, it also translates into bigger voltage outputs, providing a more satisfying vape experience.

-Before fat batteries came into the market, homemade mod schematics were already making the rounds in internet vaping forums.
+Before vape pens came into the market, homemade mod schematics were already making the rounds in internet vaping forums.
 The first ones were usually modified flashlights, laser pointers and any other tube-shaped electronic a dedicated tinkerer could find.

-Mods are usually reserved either for advanced vapers, wealthy ones, tinkering enthusiast or all of the above, and require more care and preparation than the more common mini and fat cig vaporizers.
+Mods are usually reserved either for advanced vapers, wealthy ones, tinkering enthusiasts or all of the above, and require more care and preparation than the more common mini and fat cig vaporizers.